How is acute myeloid leukemia diagnosed?

 The cerebrospinal fluid (CSF) is the liquid that surrounds the brain and spinal cord.
 Leukemia can spread to the area around the brain and spinal cord.
 To check for this spread, doctors remove a sample of CSF for testing.
 The procedure used to remove a sample of this fluid is called a lumbar puncture (spinal tap).

 For this test, the patient may lie on his side or sit up.
-The doctor first numbs an area in the lower part of the back over the spine.
-A small, hollow needle is then placed between the bones of the spine to withdraw some of the fluid.
+The doctor first numbs an area of skin on the lower part of the back over the spine.
+A small, hollow needle is directed between the bones of the spine into the area around the spinal cord to withdraw some of the fluid.

-A lumbar puncture is not often used to test for AML, unless the patient is having symptoms that could be caused by the spread of leukemia cells into the central nervous system (CNS).
+A lumbar puncture is not often used to test for AML, unless the patient is having symptoms that could be caused by leukemia cells spreading into the central nervous system (CNS).

 A lumbar puncture is sometimes used to deliver chemotherapy drugs into the CSF to prevent or treat the spread of leukemia to the spinal cord and brain.